guillermooo/sublime-undocs/source/extensibility/packages.rst

       packages in Sublime Text
       becomes a confusing business.

-      Sometimes, in this guide, by *instaling* we mean 'adding a user/third party package to Sublime Text' (in any form),
+      Sometimes, in this guide, by *installing* we mean 'adding a user/third party package to Sublime Text' (in any form),
       and sometimes we use the term